Stanley Milgram: Early life, education, and family

 Milgram's interest in the Holocaust had its basis in what his biographer, Professor Thomas Blass, referred to as Milgram's "lifelong identification with the Jewish people".
 Author Kirsten Fermaglich wrote that Milgram as an adult had "a personal conflict as a Jewish man who perceived himself both as an outsider, a victim of the Nazi destruction, and as an insider, as scientist."
 Alexandra stated that Milgram's Jewish identity led to his focus on the Holocaust and his obedience-to-authority research.
 He shared this as well with Herbert Winer, one of his obedience study subjects, who noted after speaking to Milgram about the experiment that "Milgram was very Jewish.
 I was Jewish.
 We talked about this.
 There was obviously a motive behind neutral research."

 Milgram married his wife, Alexandra, in a ceremony at the Brotherhood Synagogue in Greenwich Village in Manhattan on December 10, 1961, and they had two children, Michele and Marc.
 At the time of his death, Milgram lived in New Rochelle, New York.

 Milgram's father worked as a baker, providing a modest income for his family until his death in 1953 (upon which Stanley's mother took over the bakery).
-Milgram attended public elementary school and James Monroe High School in the Bronx (which he graduated from in three years), and excelled academically and was a great leader among his peers.
-One of Milgram's classmates at James Monroe High School was Philip Zimbardo, the architect of the Stanford prison experiment.
-Milgram and Zimbardo also shared an affinity for the popular television program Candid Camera and an admiration for its creator, Allen Funt.
+Milgram attended public elementary school and James Monroe High School in the Bronx.
+(One of Milgram's classmates at James Monroe High School was Philip Zimbardo, the architect of the Stanford prison experiment.
+Milgram and Zimbardo also shared an affinity for the popular television program Candid Camera and an admiration for its creator, Allen Funt.)